Understanding High Blood Pressure

 • Eat 2 to 3 servings of low-fat or fat-free dairy products.

-• Ask your doctor about the DASH eating plan.
+• Ask your healthcare provider about the DASH eating plan.
 This plan helps reduce blood pressure.

 • When you go to a restaurant, ask that your meal be made with no added salt.